doyousketch2/theTemplate/README.md

 Includes a bunch'a **3-letter abbreviations.**  See inside for details.

-You can type out "love.graphics" or "love.audio" everytime,
+You could type out *love.graphics* or *love.audio* everytime,
-or just type out the first 3 letters of the module you wish to use.
+or just type out the *first 3 letters of the module* you wish to use.

 In this case, it would simply be 'gra' or 'aud'